hashicorp/github-actions-core/README.md

 # Shared Code for GitHub Actions

-This library provides code for use with [@hashicorp](https://github.com/hashicorp/) GitHub Actions.
+Core functions for use with [@hashicorp](https://github.com/hashicorp/) GitHub Actions.

 ## Table of Contents